-Since 1986 PTDI has safeguarded trucking excellence by certifying those trucking schools that go the extra mile.
+Since 1986 PTDI has safeguarded trucking excellence by certifying those truck driver training organizations go the extra mile.

 North America's trucking schools have depended on us to keep them at their best.

-Go beyond basic compliance and ensure your school rises above the competition.
+Go beyond basic compliance and ensure your training organization rises above the competition.

 PTDI standards raise the level of quality of your program.